Context

 A co-creation workshop to align both teams

-Because Adobe didn’t have a clear vision for their AR invitation and the project timeline was tight, I took the lead with organising a co-creation workshop to align stakeholders early, facilitate decision-making and concept approval, and unite expertises of both teams.
+Adobe didn’t have a clear vision for their AR invitation yet, and wanted to collaborate from UNIT9's creative power to come up with a unique idea.
+I took the lead organising a co-creation workshop to align stakeholders early, facilitate decision-making and concept approval, and unite the multidisciplinary expertise of UNIT9, with Adobe's extensive knowledge of the MAX event and the Aero AR software.

 Research method: Co-creation workshop